Neptune-Crypto/neptune-core/docs/src/contributing/releasing.md

 #             omit this to get a dry run
 ```

+### Get Green Light from Continuous Integration

+Create a new git branch with the release commit and push it to GitHub.
+Open a pull request from that branch.
+Wait for continuous integration to do its job.

+Once CI gives the green light, fast-forward the master branch to the tip of the feature branch and push it.

-### Push to GitHub
+### Push Tag to GitHub

-In the previous step, `cargo-release` automatically created one or multiple git tags.
+In a previous step, `cargo-release` automatically created one or multiple git tags.
-Edit them until you are happy (which probably means no editing), then push the tags to GitHub.
+Edit them until you are happy, then push the tag(s) to GitHub.

 ```sh
 cargo release --execute push
 ```

-> 🎉 Congrats on the new release!

-### Distribute Binaries

-Oh… distributing binaries?
-That's all handled by [`dist`](https://opensource.axo.dev/cargo-dist/book/introduction.html)!
-After CI [has done its job](https://github.com/Neptune-Crypto/neptune-core/actions), check the [release page](https://github.com/Neptune-Crypto/neptune-core/releases) if everything looks okay.

-To modify which systems the binaries & installers are built for, run [`dist init`](https://opensource.axo.dev/cargo-dist/book/quickstart/rust.html#adding-installers).

 ### Set Branch `release`